Fellow Nomination and Recognition

 Nomination Review Process and Announcement

-Fellowship announcements will be made during the CACBT Annual General Meeting (AGM) in May.
+Fellowship announcements will be made at the CACBT AGM in May.
 Recipients of the Fellow Award are expected to attend at least one CACBT AGM—either in person or virtually, depending on the format—within three years of their appointment.

 Questions?